Join us for our free webinar

 A. If you are applying for an NIH grant, you need to understand Fringe and F&A rates.

 F&A rates (Facilities and Administrative rate), also known as indirect costs rates, represent the indirect costs associated with running your business and benefit ALL your research/projects.
 Not all of your costs will be directly related to one specific project and as such, the government expects you to have indirect costs.
-Costs such as rent, telephone, office expenses, depreciation, professional fees, indirect labor (time at work not billable to a project) and utilities – will be recovered proportionally by all of your projects via your F&A rate.
+These costs (such as rent and electricity) will be recovered proportionally by all of your projects via your F&A rate.

 Understanding how these rates work is critical to your cash flow and financial viability!